sbechet/loopback-component-cas/README.md

 Attributes can be any key from `${userModel}.profile`.

-If optional `loginCallback(service, user)` exist, `loopback-component-cas` call it when login occure.
+If optional `loginCallback(req, service, user)` exist, `loopback-component-cas` call it when login occure.

 ### Specific case